 - Hardiness zone: Hardy to USDA zones 4-9

 - Sun requirements: For best results irises should be grown in full sun.
 In hot climates, irises can be grown in dappled partial shade.

 - Water requirements: Irises should receive all the water they require from natural rainfall.
 Dutch irises should not be watered during the summer nor have consistently wet moist soil.

 - Soil type requirements: Well-draining soil with lots of organic matter.
 Irises require good drainage to help prevent fungal diseases, root rot, and insect infestation.
 If you have heavy clay soils it is a good idea to add lots of organic humus to the soil to improve drainage and aeration.
 Irises like slight acidic soil.

-- Feeding requirements: A simple spring application of compost or slow-acting fertilizer will be enough for your irises all season long.
+- Feeding requirements: A simple spring application of compost or slow-acting fertilizer will be enough for your newly planted iris bulbs.